-1, 2 & 3: Push the coupling into the hose until the hose is against the shoulder of the fitting.
-NOTE:

-you push the last convolution over the flange of the inner fitting.
+- 1, 2 & 3: Push the coupling into the hose until the hose is against the shoulder of the fitting.
+NOTE: you push the last convolution over the flange of the inner fitting.
 4: Place the first cable tie in the first hose rung and tighten using a cable tie tool.
+Turn the - Place the first cable tie in the first hose rung and tighten using a cable tie tool.
 Turn the hose over and place the second cable tie in the second rung, ensure the cable tie head is opposite to the first cable tie.
-Tighten the second cable tie and

-5: Slide the cover over the cable ties as shown.
+Tighten the second cable tie and Slide the cover over the cable ties as shown.